Henry Norris (courtier): Family

 Many sources state that Henry was the second son of Sir Edward Norris of Yattendon Castle in Berkshire, by his wife Lady Frideswide Lovell, daughter of John Lovel, 8th Baron Lovel and 5th Baron Holand of Titchmarsh, Northamptonshire and his wife Joan de Beaumont (about 1440 – 5 August 1466) of Edenham.
 Some of these also state that Edward Norris died in 1487.
 So the birth date of 1482 for Henry would be consistent with this.
 However, Eric Ives claimed that Henry was younger, born in the 1490s, and stated that he was "apparently the second son of Richard Norris".
 Richard was Edward's younger brother, but according to the Heralds' Visitations of Berkshire (1664/6), he was the father of only a single daughter, Anne.
 This is consistent with the descent of his manor of Great Shefford which she inherited around 1522, before Henry's execution in 1536.
 Had he been Richard's son and not Sir Edward's, he would have inherited the manor.
 Therefore, it is likely, in this instance, that Ives was incorrect.

 Whichever version is correct, all sources agree that Henry's grandfather, Sir William Norris, had taken part in the Battle of Stoke Field on 16 June 1487 at the conclusion of the Wars of the Roses.

 Henry's brother, John Norreys (about 1481 – 21 October 1564), served four successive English monarchs during his lifetime.
-John occupied the post of Esquire of the Body under Henry VII of England, going on to become Usher of the Outer Chamber under both Henry VIII of England and Edward VI of England, and finally the Chief Usher of the Privy Chamber under Mary I of England.
+John occupied the post of Esquire of the Body under Henry VII of England, going on to become Usher of the Outer Chamber under both Henry VIII and Edward VI, and finally the Chief Usher of the Privy Chamber under Mary I.

 Francis Lovell, 1st Viscount Lovell (1454 – after 1488), Henry's maternal uncle, was a notable champion of the House of York during the Wars of the Roses until he mysteriously disappeared after the Battle of Stoke Field.
 Henry's aunt, Joan Lovell (after 1450 – ??), was married to Brian de Stapleton about 1476.